tawasta/stock/stock_report_element_sizes/README.rst

 Usage
 =====

-* Install this module to add new elements to Stock Picking report.
+* Install this module to add new elements to Stock Picking and Delivery Slip report
-* Element has to be inserted to div-element that has id = stock_picking_informations
+* Element has to be inserted to div-element that has id = stock_picking_informations on Picking report and id = stock_deliveryslip_informations on Delivery Slip report
 * To work properly, the inserted element has to have class = col-auto mw-100 mb-2

 Known issues / Roadmap